AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

 ### Configuration

-To configure global preferences, open **Extensions → Extension Library...** then select AS3MXML's **Preferences** tab.
+To configure global preferences, open **Extensions → Extension Library...** then select ActionScript 3's **Preferences** tab.
 Some work, some do not.

 You can also configure preferences on a per-project basis in **Project → Project Settings...**, also, some work some do not.